Eric Young (wrestler): Super Eric and feud with the Main Event Mafia (2008–2009)

 On the October 30 Impact!, A.J.
 Styles and Samoa Joe created a stable called The TNA Frontline, which was a group which formed a faction of younger wrestlers to oppose the Main Event Mafia.
 This group included wrestlers like Eric Young, Jay Lethal, Consequences Creed, Petey Williams, O.D.B. and The Motor City Machine Guns.
 His character evolved as well, as he was no longer paranoid and began showing confidence and leadership abilities.
 He also stopped being startled by his pyrotechnics.
 On the November 13 Impact!, Young defeated Sheik Abdul Bashir to win the TNA X Division championship after Bashir shoved TNA Official Shane Sewell to the mat, leading to Sewell attacking Bashir, which gave Young an opportunity to hit the Death Valley driver on Bashir and pin him.
 The following week on Impact!, however, Young was stripped of his X Division Championship due to Sewell's interference, and the title was awarded back to Bashir.
 Young was awarded a championship match against Booker T for his TNA Legends Championship but lost due to the interference from Sharmell.
 At Final Resolution, Sewell once again helped Young defeat Bashir for the X Division Championship.
 Due to the controversial ending of the match he was stripped of the championship by Jim Cornette, who set up a tournament for the vacant title.
 Young defeated Bashir in the first quarter-final match of the tournament to move on to the semi-finals.
-He then lost to Alex Shelley controversially after Chris Sabin interfered to see The Motor City Machine Guns face off in the final, which was won by Shelley.
+He then lost to Alex Shelley controversially after Chris Sabin interfered to see The Motor City Machine Guns face off in the final, which was won by Shelley at Genesis.

 On March 20, 2009, Young appeared on Danny Bonaduce's morning radio show on WYSP in Philadelphia where it was announced that the two of them would wrestle each other at Lockdown.
 Young bad-mouthed Bonaduce and slapped him twice in the face before being pushed out of the room.
 At the Lockdown pre-show, Young defeated Bonaduce.
 After the bout, Bonaduce attacked Young before Rhino came to the ring to aid Young and then hit the Gore on Bonaduce.